Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

 However, the number of observables is not uniquely determined by the number of measurement settings.
 Let $P_{S_1}$ be the set of Pauli observables whose expectation values we can estimate using measurement setting $S_1$, and $P_{S_2}$ be the set of Pauli observables whose expectation values we can estimate using measurement setting $S_2$.
 Clearly $P_{S_1}$ and $P_{S_2}$ are not disjoint---both contain $I^{\otimes n}$, and they may contain other observables in their intersection as well.
 Consequently, when we randomly sample $T$ measurement settings from $\{X,Y,Z\}^n$, where $1 < T < 3^n - 1$, the number of observables $M$ that we can estimate will vary.

-In Table~\ref{tab:obs-for-meas}, we report the average number of randomly sampled measurement settings $T$ needed to estimate $M$ observables for $M/d^2 = [0.25, 0.5, 0.75, 1]$ and $n = [3,4,5,6,7,8,9,10]$ across 100 trials.
+In Table~\ref{tab:obs-for-meas}, we report the average number of randomly sampled measurement settings $T$ needed to estimate $M$ observables for $M/d^2 = [0.25, 0.5, 0.75, 1]$ and $n = 3$ to $n=10$ across 100 trials.
 While there is variation among trials, the standard deviation in the number of measurement settings required is always much smaller than $T$.
 We also report $T/M$ as a percentage.
 For fixed $M/d^2$, as $n$ increases, $T/M$ decreases, i.e., $T$ grows slower than $M$.
 Hence, this measurement setting sampling strategy becomes more efficient for larger $n$.
 For fixed $n$, as $M/d^2$ increases, the efficiency of sampling measurement settings decreases.
 However, since we apply QST to low-rank states, we have $M < d^2$, and thus we benefit from increased efficiency compared to full QST where $M/d^2 = 1$.
 Even when $M = d^2$, running $3^{10} = 59049$ circuits instead of $4^{10} = 1048576$ circuits is almost a twenty-fold reduction in QPU runtime.

 In Figure~\ref{fig:sampling}, we show how the approaches of generating circuits based on observables and based on measurement settings compare when reconstructing a state $\rho^* = \rho_{\text{Random}(n,1)}$ for $n = 5$, $6$, $7$.
 We fix $N=4096$ and report the state infidelity $1 - F(\rho^*, \widehat{\rho})$.
-When generating circuits based on measurement settings, we are able to reconstruct $\rho^*$ to higher fidelity using fewer circuits than when we sample circuits based on observables.
+When generating circuits based on measurement settings, we are able to reconstruct $\rho^*$ with lower infidelity using fewer circuits than when we sample circuits based on observables.
 This advantage is more pronounced as $n$ increases.

-As discussed in Section~\ref{subsec:ibmq} below, we employ the measurement-setting-based circuit creation approach when running tomographic experiments on IBM Kingston, in order to reduce the quantum runtime needed to perform tomography.
+As discussed in Section~\ref{subsec:ibmq}, we employ the measurement-setting-based circuit creation approach when running QST experiments on IBM Kingston, in order to reduce the QPU runtime needed to perform tomography.